Robert Throckmorton (courtier): Family

-Throckmorton's mother, Katherine Vaux, was the daughter of Elizabeth FitzHugh by her second marriage to Sir Nicholas Vaux.

 Throckmorton continued the family's Catholic tradition.
-He married his children into leading Catholic families, in generations when increased persecution of the Catholics led to many of his relatives becoming involved in plots against the throne.
-The sons of his daughters Anne and Muriel, were Robert Catesby and Francis Tresham of Gunpowder Plot fame, while a third daughter, Mary, was married to Edward Arden, who was also convicted of treason and executed for his part in a plot to assassinate Queen Elizabeth in 1583.
+He married his children into leading Catholic families, in generations when increased persecution of Catholics led to many of his relatives becoming involved in plots against the throne.
+The sons of his daughters Anne and Muriel were Robert Catesby and Francis Tresham of Gunpowder Plot fame, while a third daughter, Mary, was married to Edward Arden, who was also convicted of treason and executed for his part in a plot to assassinate Queen Elizabeth in 1583.

-Mary Arden kept an excellent record of a woman persecuted for recusancy, documenting the fines and searches made at Coughton Court, that is still in the family archives.
+His daughter Mary left a detailed record of her life as a woman persecuted for recusancy, documenting the fines levied and the searches made at Coughton Court, which is still in the family archives.
 A nephew, Francis Throckmorton, was executed in 1584 for acting as a go-between for Mary, Queen of Scots and the Spanish Ambassador in an attempt to invade England and place Mary on the throne.
-A niece, Elizabeth, also known as "Bess", the daughter of Sir Nicholas, and a lady-in-waiting to Queen Elizabeth, also offended by secretly marrying Sir Walter Raleigh.
+A niece, Elizabeth, also known as "Bess", the daughter of Sir Nicholas and a lady-in-waiting to Queen Elizabeth, also gave offence by secretly marrying Sir Walter Raleigh.